Shonda Rhimes

+In 2017, she was inducted as a Chair's Appointee of the Academy of Television Arts & Sciences‘s executive committee.
+She is also part of the USC Film Council and the Writers Guild Inclusion Committee.

-In 2007, 2013 and 2021, Rhimes was named by Time on the Time 100, their annual list of the 100 most influential people in the world.
+In 2007, 2013, and 2021, Rhimes was named by Time to the Time 100, their annual list of the 100 most influential people in the world.
+As of 2023, she is one of the richest women entertainers in America, with a net worth of $250 million.
 In 2015, she published her first book, a memoir, Year of Yes: How to Dance It Out, Stand in the Sun, and Be Your Own Person.
-In 2017, Netflix said that it had entered into a multi-year development deal with Rhimes, by which all of her future productions will be Netflix Original series.
-Netflix had already purchased the streaming rights to past episodes of Grey's Anatomy and Scandal.
+In 2016, Rhimes formed The Rhimes Family Foundation whose mission is to support arts, education, and activism.

 Early life and education

-Rhimes was born in Chicago, Illinois, as the youngest of six children of Vera P. (née Cain), a college professor, and Ilee Rhimes, Jr., a university administrator.
-Her mother attended college while raising their six children and earned a PhD in educational administration in 1991.
-Her father, who holds an MBA, became chief information officer (CIO) at the University of Southern California, serving until 2013.
+Rhimes was born in Chicago, Illinois, the youngest of six children.
+Her mother, Vera P. (née Cain), was a college professor who earned a PhD in educational administration in 1991 while raising the family.
+Her father, Ilee Rhimes Jr., served as a university administrator and later became the chief information officer at the University of Southern California, a position he held until 2013.

 Rhimes lived in Park Forest South (now University Park, Illinois), with her two older brothers and three older sisters.
 She has said she exhibited an early affinity for storytelling.
 While in high school, she served as a hospital volunteer, which inspired an interest in hospital environments.

-Rhimes attended Marian Catholic High School in Chicago Heights, Illinois.
+Raised Catholic, Rhimes attended Marian Catholic High School in Chicago Heights, Illinois.
 At Dartmouth College, she majored in English and film studies and earned her bachelor's degree in 1991.
 At Dartmouth, she joined the Black Underground Theater Association.
 She divided her time between directing and performing in student productions, and writing fiction.
 She also wrote for the college newspaper.

 After college, she relocated to San Francisco with an older sibling and worked in advertising at McCann Erickson.
 She subsequently moved to Los Angeles to attend the University of Southern California and study screenwriting.
 Ranked at the top of her USC class, Rhimes earned the Gary Rosenberg Writing Fellowship.
 She obtained a Master of Fine Arts degree from the USC School of Cinematic Arts.

 While at USC, Rhimes was hired as an intern by Debra Martin Chase.
 Rhimes credits her early success, in part, to mentors such as Chase, a prominent African-American producer.
-She also worked at Denzel Washington's company, Mundy Lane Entertainment.
-Chase served as a mentor to Rhimes: they worked together on The Princess Diaries 2.
+Chase later again served as a mentor to Rhimes on The Princess Diaries 2.
+Rhimes also worked at Denzel Washington's company, Mundy Lane Entertainment.